 You could be beginning your day visiting one of its many fascinating temples, having steaming hot breakfast by the street, ambling in and out of uniquely designed palaces by the noon, shopping at every turn by lunch, appreciating intricately designed buildings by sunset, watching a tea ceremony by late evening, sampling 134565 varieties of street food for dinner, and partying it up in pub district by night.
 Before you know it, the city would’ve absorbed you.

-Cabin Living In The Korean ‘Alps’
+Cabin-Life In The Korean ‘Alps’

 While Seoul is a loud rock anthem, its neighbouring province of Pyeongchang is a slow melody.
 Until it hosted the recently concluded Winter Olympics, the world knew very little of it.
 Among the locals, it has been a popular ‘ski’ destination.
 But, beyond the realms of skiing and winter sports, Pyeongchang is an alpine dream that barely fits into the image of South Korea we’ve been painted.
 Snow covered pine trees, wooden cabins, frozen lakes, and starry skies – you wouldn’t be blamed if you mistook it for Scandinavia.

 We found our home in a quiet cabin deep in the mountains, with very little around that could be called civilisation.
-A total of four families live in that area with car being the only feasible way of getting around.
-It felt like someone told the clocks to move slow, as we spent hours watching the pine trees swaying in the cold wind, the stars lighting up the sky in all its glory, and the absolute deadness of the harsh winter.
+A total of four families live in that area with a car being the only feasible way of getting around.
+It felt like someone told the clocks to move slow, as we spent hours watching the pine trees swaying in the cold wind, the stars lighting up the sky in all its glory and the absolute deadness of the harsh winter.
 We could feel every puff of air, every minute going by quietly.

 Almost as if the colossal beauty surrounding us wasn’t enough, our hosts, an old retired couple, showered a hospitality we’ve so often experienced in the remotest parts of the globe.
 We didn’t speak the same language by words, but they spoke to us clear as day with their love.
 Sending a cheesecake late in the night because they were celebrating a birthday, dropping us to the town whenever we had to go, ordering food for us saying ‘you’ll enjoy this!’, trying to translate into Hindi to connect with us, coming to the market with us to help pick supplies, their care and affection put the towel on the faces of the “Koreans are dry” theory.